Read this if you:

 Until then, it is not a carbon offsetting project, because no carbon emissions are actually removed or avoided by your financial contribution.
 Not to mention that it could still turn out to be a profitable swap, in which case the fleet change would happen anyway.

 That said, offsetting your carbon emissions does indirectly support low carbon technology development.
 Investment in low carbon R&D becomes more likely if there is a widely accepted mechanism to recognise a technology’s value of simply being low carbon, separately from how it makes a business more profitable.

 4. If I travel by air, should I offset my carbon footprint with the airline?

-Ideally, the cost to offset your flight carbon footprint would already be included in the fare, if carbon offsetting is embedded into our energy systems.
+Ideally, the cost to offset your flight carbon footprint would already be in the fare.
 But today, it is not yet the case.
 Conscious travellers can play a role by indicating that carbon offsetting is something that we want.

 Should you, therefore, offset your flight carbon footprint with the airline (assuming the option is available), instead of buying carbon credits from the market (e.g. through a carbon offsetting service such as Terrapass)?

 There’s no single answer to this.
 On the one hand, if you offset your flight carbon footprint through the airline, it is a direct signal that you are in favour of carbon neutral flight.
 Additionally, if the airline has a carbon offsetting project for their own emissions, and is simply extending it to customers, then it could also be a very affordable option.